Allt för Sverige: Episodes

 In the eighth and final episode, filmed on the island of Utö and broadcast December 18, 2011, the Kentucky preacher Brian Gerard, New York City designer Guy Clark, Colorado student Kirstin Highfield and Florida police officer Shastin Corona participated in the final.
-Kirstin and Shastin ended up at 3rd and 4th place respectively, leaving Brian and Guy competing for 1st place.
-In the end it was Brian who won by less than 10 seconds in the final.
-Brian got to meet the Swedish part of his family at the end of the last show.
+Kirstin and Shastin ended up in 3rd and 4th place respectively, leaving Brian and Guy competing for 1st place.
+In the end, it was Brian who won by less than 10 seconds in the final.
+Brian got to meet the Swedish part of his family at the end of the last episode.

 Season 2 (2012)

 Season two began airing on 28 October 2012 at 8:00 PM on SVT1.